eliezer-tavares/Meu-Portfolio/README.md

 ## 🇺🇸 Projects I am currently developing:

 ### 1. Audivise: Assistive Framing System for Videoconferences
-**Description:** An assistive system based on the Internet of Things (IoT) and Computer Vision, designed to provide autonomy to visually impaired people during video conferences.
+**Description:** Developed independently for the Integrative Project V of the Computer Engineering degree at Univesp, this is an assistive system based on the Internet of Things (IoT) and Computer Vision, designed to provide autonomy to visually impaired people during video conferences.
 The system detects the user's face position and provides real-time audio feedback to assist with framing and centering in front of the camera.
 Image processing occurs locally in the browser (Edge Computing) to ensure total privacy, and the framing logic was mathematically verified using formal methods.
 **Technologies Used:** Rust (Serverless Functions), HTML5, CSS3, JavaScript, MediaPipe Face Landmarker, Lean 4 (Formal Verification), Web Speech API, Vercel.
 **Repository:** https://github.com/eliezer-tavares/audivise